Jaxswat/BioShock-Infinite-Steam-VR/README.md

 I also transcribed the other characters' lines, but I haven't tagged them yet.
 Whisper isn't completely accurate, but these files are good for simple CTRL+F searching.

-The JSON files are stored in `voicedb_data/`.
+The JSON files are stored in `data/`.

+Directory: `voicedb`
-The scrips have some hardcoded configuration, but they work:
+The scripts have some hardcoded configuration, but they work:
-- `bun run voicedb:transcribe` - runs `whisper` command on all audio files
+- `bun run transcribe` - runs `whisper` command on all audio files
-- `bun run voicedb:dupecheck` - Verifies that there are no duplicate files.
+- `bun run dupecheck` - Verifies that there are no duplicate files.
 (I don't think the game would pack duplicated but I was suspicous at some point)
-- `bun run voicedb:tag` - runs express server on `localhost:3000` for a simple tagging interface
+- `bun run tag` - runs express server on `localhost:3000` for a simple tagging interface

 # Questions / Suggestions